Dreycey/DebruijnExtend/README.md

                           -c 4
 ```

-**note**: this first has to create the hash tables and KNN clusters, so it may take a couple minutes to create the needed information.
-After that it will run fast.
+**note**: This first has to create the hash tables and KNN clusters, so it may take a couple minutes to create the needed information.

 ## Basic Usage (Using downloaded Default Data)